Understanding your health

 Reassuring Fact: Recent meta-analyses show that there is no clinically significant difference between surgery and active physiotherapy after one year for full-thickness tears.

-• Nerve Gliding: Mobility of the arm nerves
+• Nerve Slippage: Mobility of the Arm's Nerves

-• Strength and Stability: Strength and stability of the rotator cuff and shoulder blade muscles
+• Strength and stability: Strength of the rotator cuff and scapular muscles

 The treatment plan includes:

-• Progressive Exercises: Personalized program to strengthen rotator cuff muscles and improve scapular control
+• Progressive exercises: A personalized program to strengthen the rotator cuff muscles and improve scapular control

 Improvement Timeline: Symptoms generally improve within 4 to 12 weeks.
 Complete tendon healing requires a minimum of 6 months.